CodingDojoSilesia/birthday-greetings-kata/README.md

     pip install -r requirements.txt
     pytest

+## finished already

+Try integrating your code with <http://212.47.253.227/>

 ## Generating your own fake data

-Please look into `fake_data.py` and adjust to your hearts content.
+If you would like to see how to work with other data sources please look into `fake_data.py` and adjust to your hearts content.